BearWare/toolchain/README.md

 "Visual Studio 2019 Command Prompt" for x64 depending on the architecture chosen in the cygwin shell.

-In the "Visual Studio 2019 Command Prompt" change to same directyr as
+In the "Visual Studio 2019 Command Prompt" change to same directory as
 ```$TOOLCHAIN_ROOT/build``` and run ```build_win.bat```.
 Follow the
 instructions on what to build.
 'Default' build process is recommended.